 Early drama in Covid-hit Sydney to Hobart yacht race

-Sydney (AFP) – Australian super maxi LawConnect snatched an early lead in the annual Sydney to Hobart race Sunday as a Covid-depleted fleet of 88 yachts embarked on one of the world's toughest ocean events.
+Sydney (AFP) – Australian super maxi LawConnect snatched the lead in a dramatic start to the annual Sydney to Hobart race Sunday as a Covid-depleted fleet of 88 yachts embarked on one of the world's toughest ocean events.

-LawConnect hit the front ahead of SHK Scallywag, a rival 30-metre (100-foot) super maxi from Hong Kong whose crew struggled to recover after encountering sail problems in a dramatic early development in the race.
+Heading into the teeth of brisk southerly winds, LawConnect grabbed the front position from rival 30-metre (100-foot) super maxi SHK Scallywag from Hong Kong, which hit a major technical problem with a jib sail fitting after having led the fleet out of Sydney Harbour.

+Some four hours after the race started, LawConnect was in first position ahead of another super maxi, Black Jack.

+SHK Scallywag, which had to hoist a less powerful storm jib while the crew tried to effect repairs with waves crashing over them, lay in third place.

-Spectator boats crowded into a cloudy, breezy Sydney Harbour to enjoy the return of the blue-water classic, which was cancelled last year because of Covid for the first time since it began in 1945.
+Spectator boats had crowded into a cloudy, breezy Sydney Harbour to enjoy the return of the blue-water classic, which was forced by Covid into an outright cancellation for the first time since it began in 1945.

-The pandemic still cast a shadow, with some of the fastest yachts kept away this year, including super maxi Comanche and nine-time line honours winner Wild Oats XI.
+The pandemic still cast a shadow, with some of the fastest yachts kept away this year, including the previous line-honours winner super maxi Comanche and nine-time line honours winner Wild Oats XI.

-Among those forced out by the virus was Willow, one of the favourites for line honours, which had three crew members test positive.
+Among those forced out by the virus was Willow, one of the favourites for line honours, which had several crew members test positive.

 That left 88 entrants, including 17 two-handed yachts, which are allowed to take part for the first time.

-It is a sharp reduction from the 157 boats that set out in 2019.
+It was a sharp reduction from the 157 boats that set out in 2019.

 Weather, Covid threats